Maine Home Garden News — August 2015

 - Research the Master Gardener Volunteers program so you are ready to apply in the fall!

-- Learn how to manage Japanese beetles in your garden.
+- Learn how to manage Japanese beetles (YouTube) in your garden.

 - Plant crops for fall harvest.
 Spinach, lettuce, kale and other cole crops do well with shorter day lengths.
 Fill in your empty spots by direct seeding greens and transplanting broccoli, cauliflower and cabbage now.
 Try this handy chart for sowing at the right times throughout the growing season.